Heidi Hadubiak with her daughters

 “The peace of mind of knowing that my body was cancer-free at that moment was priceless,” says Heidi, 43.

-Lashan made the diagnosis using a Faxitron® Trident® high-definition specimen radiography system, which was purchased for breast cancer surgery at the Misericordia with a $150,000 gift from an anonymous donor to the Covenant Foundation.
+Lashan made the diagnosis using a Faxitron® Trident® high-definition specimen radiography system, which was purchased for breast cancer surgery at the Misericordia with a $150,000 gift from The Dianne and Irving Kipnes Foundation to the Covenant Foundation.
 The purchase came on the heels of recruiting Dr. Nikoo Rajaee, who had used the machine in Ontario, to the Misericordia’s oncoplastic program last year.

-“Thanks to the outstanding generosity of this anonymous donor, we’re able to invest in leading-edge equipment such as the Faxitron, which helps to ensure safer, faster and more precise surgeries for breast cancer patients at the Misericordia,” says Tracy Sopkow, CEO of the Covenant Foundation.
+“Thanks to the outstanding generosity of The Dianne and Irving Kipnes Foundation, we’re able to invest in leading-edge equipment such as the Faxitron, which helps to ensure safer, faster and more precise surgeries for breast cancer patients at the Misericordia,” says Tracy Sopkow, CEO of the Covenant Foundation.
 “We’re proud and grateful to partner with our donors to improve health outcomes for patients and their families who rely on the Misericordia as a centre of excellence for breast cancer treatment in Western Canada.”

 More breast cancer surgeries are performed at the Misericordia — about 1,500 every year — than at any other hospital in northern Alberta.
 Lashan, Nikoo and their colleagues use the Faxitron machine in the operating room during lumpectomies and for patients who’ve had chemotherapy to quickly assess whether they’ve removed all the cancerous cells or to pinpoint the location of tumours that have shrunk.